StylishThemes/GitHub-Dark/README.markdown

   * Fix background colors on files & diffs.
   * Fix background colors on code blocks in markdown.
   * Thanks [chimericdream](https://github.com/chimericdream) for contributing!

-#### Version 1.11.2 (11/15/2014)

-* Themes
-  * Add full Twilight theme syntax highlighting support
-  * Add full Solarized Dark theme syntax highlighting support
-  * Removed unused pygments selectors (pygments selectors still remain in Gists, but GitHub will remove them soon)
-  * Renamed `ace-themes` directory to `src` as source files will contain a combination of syntax highlighting types.
-  * Add an empty template containing the new syntax highlighter selectors, with comments.
-  * Please note that due to the differences in how the syntax highlighter formats the HTML, there will be differences in the new syntax highlighting styles when compared to pygments - there is no way around it!
-* Demo
-  * Moved pygments demo file into archived folder - it still works with pygments only themes and can be accessed [from here](http://stylishthemes.github.io/GitHub-Dark/archived/).
-  * Modified demo to load in the new format themes
-  * The select contains all themes with syntax highlighting for Ace editor themes
-  * Not all syntax highlighting themes are supported for code views!
-So far only Twilight & Solarized Dark themes are fully supported.
-* Gist: Fix code view hover highlight